darwin-eu-dev/CohortCharacteristics/README.md

 ### Mock data

-Althought the package provides some simple mock data for testing (`mockCohortCharacteristics()`), for these examples we will use the GiBleed dataset that can be downloaded using the CDMConnector package that will give us some more real results.
+Although the package provides some simple mock data for testing (`mockCohortCharacteristics()`), for these examples we will use the GiBleed dataset that can be downloaded using the CDMConnector package that will give us some more real results.